-Engaging youth and youth workers in mission and justice is one of the best ways to grow discipleship deep and empathy wide.
+Engaging youth and youth workers in mission and justice is one of the best ways to grow discipleship and empathy.

 The 4E discipleship model works well with youth who are engaging in mission and justice: